A message from Harvard’s Chief Sustainability Officer:

 Harvard’s four emissions sources include: District energy systems, electricity use, fossil fuels in buildings, and the University’s vehicle fleet.
 The University is actively planning to achieve Goal Zero and will continue to share our progress with you.

-University-wide GHG Emissions
+University-wide Scopes 1 and 2 GHG Emissions

 - This graph shows University-wide emissions by year since the baseline year of 2006.
 The dark green line shows total gross emissions, while the magenta line indicates net emissions, including RECs and carbon credits.
 The yellow arrow indicates the University’s 2016 first-generation goal of a 30% reduction in emissions compared to baseline.